Tavernari/SwiftCleanArchitecture/README.md

 - Show detail from some pull request

 ## Motivation
- Study about implemention, using three layers (Domain, DataSource, Presentation), in this repository I chose follow a more flexible solutions.
+ Study about implementation, using three layers (Domain, DataSource, Presentation), in this repository I chose follow a more flexible solutions.

 - Organization
 - Easy to debug